jennyballif/jennyballif.github.io/_posts/2018-03-12-redondite.md

 fbimage: patron.016.jpeg
 imagefeature: patron.016.jpeg
 folder: PeriodicTable
+categories:
+  - patron
 ---

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/PeriodicTable/patron.016.jpeg" description="Element 16 from the Periodic Tabel of Patrons: Redondite." maxwidth="600px" %}

 This card is for a patron who absolutely loves the Mojave Desert.

 While I was drawing this landscape, the phrase "The desert, she has secrets" came to mind, and it wouldn't leave my mind.
 So I wrote a poem for Redondite: